Open Accessibility Menu

 • Interventional Procedure "Dr. Safman is caring and communicates well.
 The discomfort from the spinal injection is very minor.
 She makes it an easy procedure."
 Provider: Kimberly Safman MD

-• Spinal Injections Epidural/Facet "She communicated with me throughout the procedure."
+• Spinal Injections Epidural/Facet "Very efficient in providing the L4-L5 lumbar epidural.
+It has definitely helped."
 Provider: Kimberly Safman MD

-• Spinal Injections Epidural/Facet "Everyone was very kind and considerate very helpful" Provider: Balaji (Bobby) S Charlu MD
+• Spinal Injections Epidural/Facet "Just explaining what he was doing during the procedure made it very easy."
+Provider: Balaji (Bobby) S Charlu MD

-• Spinal Injections Epidural/Facet "He provided feedback on the procedure step by step to ensure I knew what was going to happen."
+• Spinal Injections Epidural/Facet "Explaining what he was going to do for procedure."
 Provider: Balaji (Bobby) S Charlu MD

-• Spinal Injections Epidural/Facet "Dr. Charlu and his team was very nice and considerate.
-Dr Charlu did a good job and I feel better."
+• Spinal Injections Epidural/Facet "Dr. Charlu and his team are very good and compassionate with their patients."
 Provider: Balaji (Bobby) S Charlu MD

-• Spinal Injections Epidural/Facet "Very positive" Provider: Kimberly Safman MD
+• Spinal Injections Epidural/Facet "Prompt response to any of my concerns."
+Provider: Kimberly Safman MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.